pts/pts_viddl/README.txt

 detection (i.e. better than `youtube-dl -f bestvideo+bestaudio/best'), has better automatic output file naming, and can skip already downloaded videos.

-pts_viddl has much fewer features than youtube-dl (i.e. no command-line flags), and it supports only a few video hosting sites (e.g. youtube.com and facebook.com).
+pts_viddl has much fewer features than youtube-dl (i.e. just a few command-line flags), and it supports only a few video hosting sites (e.g. youtube.com and facebook.com explicitly and some more implicitly).

 pts_viddl is free software, GNU GPL >=2.0.
 There is NO WARRANTY.
 Use at your own risk.